Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Maret 2026 02.33.49 UTC
+- WIB: Minggu, 22 Maret 2026 03.38.39 UTC
-- WITA: Minggu, 22 Maret 2026 03.33.49 UTC
+- WITA: Minggu, 22 Maret 2026 04.38.39 UTC
-- WIT: Minggu, 22 Maret 2026 04.33.49 UTC
+- WIT: Minggu, 22 Maret 2026 05.38.39 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: motivational
+Kategori: success